Britney Spears Is Officially Free From Her ‘Abusive’ Conservatorship After 13 Years

 After 13 years under an “abusive” conservatorship, Spears was finally released from the restrictive legal arrangement on Friday afternoon by a Los Angeles judge, who ruled in favor of terminating the conservatorship .

+“The conservatorship of the person and estate of Britney Jean Spears is no longer required,” Judge Brenda Penny said.

-Outside the courthouse, hundreds of her loyal supporters, who came from across the country, rejoiced at the long-awaited news, more than two years after they first launched the rallying cry of “Free Britney” in 2019.
+Shortly after the good news, Spears took to Instagram to celebrate her victory and to thank her loyal fans, who two years earlier had launched the rallying cry of “Free Britney” in 2019.

-It’s also sure to be a point of celebration for Spears, who had issued a heart-wrenching plea to Judge Brenda Penny over the summer that she wanted her life back.
-The night before Friday’s hearing, she excitedly danced around her house in a shirt that declared #FreeBritney.

-She also wrote in a since deleted Instagram caption, “This week is gonna be very interesting for me,” she said.
-“I haven’t prayed for something more in my life.”
+“Good God I love my fans so much it’s crazy,” Spears wrote, sharing a video of the celebration that broke out in streets outside the courthouse.
+“I think I’m gonna cry the rest of the day !!!!
+Best day ever.
+Praise the Lord, can I get an Amen.”

+Following the hearing, Spears’ attorney Mathew Rosengart addressed the crowd and media, thanking Spears for her strength.
+“Britney Spears has helped shine the light not only on this conservatorship that was corrupted by [her father] Jamie Spears but she has shined a light on abuse in conservatorships and guardianship,” he said.

 But the tides began to turn when legions of Spears’ devoted fans began clamoring for answers about Spears’ well-being when she suddenly called off her second Las Vegas residency and entered a psychiatric facility.